 For breastfed infants with colic, it is suggested that the mother switch to a low-allergen diet, avoiding cow’s milk and dairy food with appropriate intake of vitamins and minerals.
 You will need to wait at least two weeks though to check the effectiveness of the diet.
 Any dietary changes should be made under the supervision or with the advice of a healthcare professional such as a clinic sister, pharmacist, dietician, GP or paediatrician.

-Natural remedies for colic baby
+Natural remedies for babies with colic

 It is fantastic to see how many mommies and caregivers whose babies have suffered or are currently suffering from colic, are willing to share their thoughts and advice.
 This is ultimately the goal of BabyYumYum!
 We thought it would be ideal to discuss and clarify how some of the options mentioned, mostly homoeopathic remedies, could assist in managing colic: